Register to attend the

-There is no set program for the University Open House.
-Therefore, it is not necessary to stay for the duration of the event.
-We recommend glancing at the schedule and list of activities associated with Open House and planning your day accordingly so you can get the most out of your visit.
+There is no set program for the University Open House, so it is not necessary to stay for the duration of the event.
+We recommend viewing the schedule and list of activities associated with Open House and planning your day accordingly so you can get the most out of your visit.
 While on campus, you can attend an information session, check out university dining options and residence halls, and tour our libraries.

 Where does the campus tour start?